 Notes: (1) Contributes to University Core Curriculum requirements.
 (2) Contributes to Writing Across Curriculum (Gordon Rule) writing requirement.
 (3) Intellectual Foundations Program courses, totaling 6, must be selected to satisfy Writing Across Curriculum (Gordon Rule) writing requirements.
 (4) Contributes to Gordon Rule mathematics requirement.
 (5) PHY 2048 and PHY 2049 (4 credits each) are acceptable substitutes, but only 6 credits will apply toward the degree.
 (6) All professional core courses contain a communications component (writing or speaking).
 (7) Includes a 1-credit laboratory.
-(8) 6 credits may be taken from Depatment of Civil, Environmental and Geomatics Engineering graduate courses—this is highly recommended for students planning to pursue the B.S./M.S.
+(8) 6 credits may be taken from Department of Civil, Environmental and Geomatics Engineering graduate courses—this is highly recommended for students planning to pursue the B.S./M.S.

 Sample Four-Year Program of Study for Bachelor of Science in Civil Engineering